 NEW to this site: the first official JAZZ OCCURRENCE V-neck tee shirt Multiple.
 These ink on fabric pieces are pulled by myself (paint splatters are random time-based).
 Black on White.
 XL or L. $30.
 Limited quantity multiple.

 SCROLL DOWN TO BUY AND SEE ‘HEAR THIS BOOK/ACHENBACH IN CHICAGOLAND/Documentary Drawings 2012-2014′.
-And, If you see art that you’d like to purchase, Email me at email@example.com.
+And, If you see art that you’d like to purchase, Email me at firstname.lastname@example.org.
 I will email you back with a price.
-Sketches are $100 unframed.
+Sketches are $200 unframed.
 Paintings range from $100 to $1000 depending on size and shipping.
 All with authenticating papers.
-I’ll work with you.
-My ‘BAZAAR’ (online store) is being constructed right now!
-But you don’t have to wait.
 Art for the Holidays!

 CHICAGO TARDIS 2014:

 A Jazz Occurrence is defined as a union of the Sonic Arts and the Visual Arts.
 A JAZZO is a performance in a creative environment of something close to complete freedom, forming, essentially, a third hybrid exponential enlightening art-form.
 The idea is to capture the ‘frequency in the room’ on canvas.

 The Jazz Occurrence is a documentary in progress, combining concert footage, painting performance, audience reaction, musician interviews and animations.

 The Jazz Occurrence project supports the notion that creative music is vital and progressively positive and therapeutic.